tiagoluizpoli/tiagoluizpoli/README.md

 I live in São Paulo - Brazil.
 - 💕 Father of two beautiful daughters and husband of the most amazing woman God coud ever give me!
 - 🎸 Moved my music, specially Gospel Rock! its like fuel to my soul \*-\*
-- ⚫ C# Windows Forms developer by heart [🖤] and now i'm expanding to the amazing world of the Web as a React front-end Developer.
+- ⚫ C# Windows Forms developer by heart [🖤] and now i'm expanding to the amazing world of the Web as a React + Node JS Fullstack Developer.
 - 🟢 I'm a very fast learner (by choice and curiosity) and i think i can handle anything throuwn at me!
 (and belive me, i've faced some cruel situations along my carrear! haha)
 - 🤝 I'm also very fond of teamwork (In my oppinion its always better and faster to help and get helped!
 Plus it make it easier to learn new stuff)